Description

 About the Speaker

-Julie M. Weise is Associate Professor of History at the University of Oregon.
+Julie M. Weise is Associate Professor of History and Interim Director of the Latinx Studies program at the University of Oregon.
 Her first book, Corazón de Dixie: Mexicanos in the U.S. South since 1910 (UNC Press, 2015), garnered awards from the Organization of American Historians and the Working Class Studies Association.
 Her current manuscript is under contract with UNC Press.
 Her research has been supported by Fulbright France, the National Endowment for the Humanities, and the School for Advanced Research among others.
 Her article coauthored with German historian Christoph Rass in The American Historical Review, about the transatlantic intellectual roots of the Bracero Program, won an award from the Latin American Studies Association.
 Together with colleagues in Europe and Malawi, she created http://matchona.org, the first online repository of oral history interviews with Malawians on the move in twentieth century southern Africa.
 Her writing and commentary on immigration have appeared in The Washington Post, The Los Angeles Times, The Atlantic, National Public Radio, The San Francisco Chronicle, and Zocalo among other outlets.

 Respondent